Maria Bamford

 Maria Bamford (born September 3, 1970) is an American actress and stand-up comedian.
-Her work has drawn critical acclaim and controversy because her humor often uses self-deprecating and dark topics, including her dysfunctional family, depression, anxiety, suicide, and mental illness.
+Her work often uses self-deprecating and dark topics, including her dysfunctional family, depression, anxiety, suicide and mental illness.

 Her first comedy album and tour was The Burning Bridges Tour (2003), followed by eight more albums and specials.
-One of her first feature films is Lucky Numbers (2000), and she voiced characters on many animated shows, including Shriek on CatDog, and many more on American Dad!, Ugly Americans, Adventure Time, and BoJack Horseman.
+One of her first feature films is Lucky Numbers (2000), and she voiced characters on many animated shows, including Scorpi on Mixels, Shriek on CatDog, and many more on American Dad!, Ugly Americans, Adventure Time, and BoJack Horseman.
 Her film work includes Stuart Little 2 (2002), Charlotte's Web 2: Wilbur's Great Adventure (2003), Barnyard (2006), Heckler (2007), and Hell and Back (2015).
-She voices Talking Ginger and Talking Becca in the Talking Tom and Friends web series.
-Her live television work began in Louie (2012), Arrested Development (2013–2019), WordGirl (2007–2015), Big Mouth (2017–present), and Human Resources (2022–present).
+She voiced Talking Ginger and Talking Becca in the Talking Tom & Friends web series.
+Her live action television work began in Louie (2012), Arrested Development (2013–2019), WordGirl (2007–2015), Big Mouth (2017–2025), Flatbush Misdemeanors (2021–2022), and Human Resources (2022–2023).
 In 2014, she won the American Comedy Award for Best Club Comic.

 The 2016 Netflix original series Lady Dynamite, in which she plays the lead role, is based on her life.
 She voiced Tito, the Anxiety Mosquito, in Big Mouth.

+In 2023, she released a memoir, titled Sure, I'll Join Your Cult.

 Early life

-Maria Bamford was born on September 3, 1970, at the Port Hueneme Naval Base in Port Hueneme, California.
-Her father, Joel Bamford, was serving as a Navy doctor.
+Bamford's father, Joel Bamford, served as a Navy doctor.
 She grew up in Duluth, Minnesota, attending Chester Park Elementary and Duluth Marshall School.
 She has stated that when she was younger, she was often troubled with her anxiety, depression, and what she has called "Unwanted Thoughts Syndrome", a subset of obsessive–compulsive disorder.

-Upon graduating high school, she attended Bates College in Lewiston, Maine.
+Upon graduating from high school, she attended Bates College in Lewiston, Maine.
 In 1992, she transferred to the University of Edinburgh in Scotland at the start of her junior year.
 She became the first female member of the college's improvised comedy group, The Improverts.
 After a year in Scotland, she transferred back to her home state and enrolled at the University of Minnesota, where she earned a Bachelor of Arts degree in English.
-She began stand-up comedy in Minneapolis, Minnesota at age 19, at Stevie Ray's Comedy Cabaret.
+She began stand-up comedy in Minneapolis, Minnesota, at age 19, at Stevie Ray's Comedy Cabaret.

 Career

-Comedy beginnings: 1998–2008
+1998–2008: Comedy beginnings

 Bamford has been in many movies and television shows, including cartoon voices.
-She was the voice of Shriek DuBois in Nickelodeon's CatDog, a wide selection of secondary characters in Cartoon Network's Adventure Time, and Mrs. Botsford, Violet, and Leslie on the long running PBS educational series WordGirl.
+She was the voice of Shriek DuBois in Nickelodeon's CatDog, a wide selection of secondary characters in Cartoon Network's Adventure Time, and Mrs. Botsford, Violet, and Leslie on the PBS educational series WordGirl.
 She does impersonations, including her mother and her agent.
 Her stand-up comedy often takes the form of vignettes rather than the standard setup-and-punchline format.

 Bamford was featured in the documentary series The Comedians of Comedy on Comedy Central and Showtime, and appears in short skits titled The Maria Bamford Show, broadcast on the website Super Deluxe.
 She appears on the comedy compilation CD Comedy Death-Ray.